Television Centre, London: Redevelopment

 A 90-minute documentary titled Tales of Television Centre was broadcast on BBC Four in 2012 ahead of the move out.
 On 22 March 2013, BBC Four devoted its evening schedule to programmes commemorating Television Centre.
-At the heart of the evening was Goodbye Television Centre, a two-hour history presented by former BBC One controller and BBC chairman Michael Grade.
+At the heart of the evening was Goodbye Television Centre, a two-hour history presented by former BBC1 controller and BBC chairman Michael Grade.
 The last live programme broadcast was Madness Live: Goodbye Television Centre, shown that day on BBC Four.

 In March 2013, the BBC and Stanhope formed a joint venture, Television Centre Developments, to manage the redevelopment of the 14-acre site.
 Only three of the eight production studios were earmarked for continued use by the BBC, with the rest being demolished for flats, and it was argued that this would leave insufficient facilities in the capital for independent television production, and a Save Television Centre Studios website and petition was set up.

 In December 2013, Stanhope was granted planning permission from the London Borough of Hammersmith & Fulham.

 In October 2014, UK magazine Private Eye reported that having spent £60 million to remove broadcasting equipment from the building, the BBC planned to spend £12 million a year to lease back parts of the building.
 This decision was in direct contradiction of the BBC's promise in 2007 that the sale of TVC was a "full-scale disposal" and that it would not be leasing back any part of the building.

 Demolition work began in February 2015.

 As of April 2016, only Studios TC1, TC2 and TC3 remained – the other studios TC4, TC5, TC6, TC7 and TC8 had all been demolished.
 The statue of Helios, the Greek God of Sun, had been removed for renovation before it returned later in 2016; developer Stanhope and construction manager Mace had carefully removed the gilded bronze figure with heritage experts PAYE Conservation for repair and renovation.
 The Helios has stood in the rotunda at Television Centre since the former BBC headquarters opened in 1960.